gammaswap/gs-token/README.md

 # How to set DVNs, SendLib, ReceiveLib, and Executors

+*The delegate of GS token has to also be the timelockController.
+Otherwise the timelockController won't be able to set the configurations.
+Set the delegate using task lz-set-delegate.ts.

 1. Fill in LZ configurations in helper-hardhat-config.ts.
     Get DVNs from https://docs.layerzero.network/v2/deployments/dvn-addresses
     Get Send/Rec/Exec Libs from https://docs.layerzero.network/v2/deployments/deployed-contracts